esanchezc/finfare/README.md

 This workflow can be triggered manually through the GitHub Actions UI.

 This workflow allows you to manually trigger the tests and provides an option to run only the print tests.
 When triggered, you can choose whether to run all tests or just the print tests marked with the `print_test` marker.

-To manually run this workflow:
-1. Go to the "Actions" tab in your GitHub repository
-2. Select "Manual Google Finance test run" from the workflows list
-3. Click "Run workflow"
-4. Choose whether to run only print tests or all tests
-5. Click "Run workflow" to start the execution